 After seven years in Mock Trial, Ad Fontes has won three Virginia State Championships and competed in the National Championships, has three second place finishes, and one third place finish.
 The high school mock trial program is designed to encourage students to explore constitutional concepts, courtroom protocol and basic litigation skills.
 All the schools in a state are presented with the same mock case, usually modeled from a real-life case.
 The school must be prepared to prosecute and defend the case against teams from other high schools in a real courtroom before real judges.
 The students learn how to distill facts from opinion, strategize a plan for victory and then write both direct and cross examinations.
 They learn a scaled down version of the Federal Rules of Evidence and must use them to make objections and defend against objections, based on the law.
 They are also required to present their case, including five-minute opening and closing statements.
 This legal sport brings together many distinctive aspects of classical and Christian school program including the ability for students to decipher source documents, and the study of logic and rhetoric.

-Missions Club (Grades 9-12)
+Peru Missions Club (Grades 8-12)

-Drama Club (Grades 7-12) – Jessica Johns
+Photography Club (Grades 7-12) – Emily Murphy

-Art Club (Grades 6-12) – Shawn Overos
+Sketch Club (Grades 5-12) – Shawn Overos

 Students work on their own drawing projects with guidance from AFA’s art teacher.

-Techne Society (Grades 7-12) – Bill Carey
+Techne Society (Grades 6-12) – Bill Carey